 Deep inelastic scattering (DIS) of leptons off nucleons has proved to be a key tool in the understanding of the structure of the proton and the form of the Standard Model (SM).
-The HERA ep collider has made possible the exploration of DIS at high values of fourmomentum-transfer squared, Q^2 .
+The HERA ep collider has made possible the exploration of DIS at high values of negative four-momentum-transfer squared, Q^2 .
 Using data taken in the years 1994-2000 the H1 and ZEUS collaborations have reported measurements of the cross sections for charged current (CC) and neutral current (NC) DIS [1-18].
-These measurements extend the kinematic region covered by fixed-target experiments [19-22] to higher Q^2 and allow the HERA experiments to probe the electroweak sector of the Standard Model.
+These measurements extend the kinematic region covered by fixed-target proton structure measurements [19-25] to higher Q^2 and allow the HERA experiments to probe the electroweak sector of the Standard Model.